ibm-cloud-docs/activity-tracker/at_faq.md

 First, you need to check if you need to configure your service, upgrade your plan, or both to be able to collect {{site.data.keyword.at_short}} events.

-* Management events are collected automatically for most services except Watson services that require a paid plan.
+* Management events are collected automatically for most Cloud services except Watson services that require a paid plan.

     If you are looking for Watson {{site.data.keyword.at_short}} events, check your plan and make sure you have a service plan that includes them.